Loading...

 Introduction

-The impact of reduced APR and BPR as announced in the October 2024 Budget and followed through in November 2025 has filled the post-Budget headlines in both the tax and farming press with April 2026 being so close.
-The role of the spouse in the succession planning with survival of the surviving spouse relief and the £1million transferable allowance.
+The impact of reduced APR and BPR as announced in the October 2024 Budget and followed through in December 2025 with a “semi U-turn” has filled the post-Budget headlines in both the tax and farming press.
+6 April 2026 will have passed by the date of this presentation and we will consider the practical impact.
+The role of the spouse in the succession planning with survival of the surviving spouse relief and the £2.5million transferable allowance.
 Farming has benefitted from generous IHT and CGT reliefs for a number of decades.
 Such strong tax reliefs have previously encouraged many investors and ‘lifestylers’ to purchase farms and landed estates resulting in strong farm values.
 Draft legislation has now been published.
-The ‘rollover buyer’ has been prominent in farm purchases.
+The benefit of rollover relief creating ‘rollover buyer’ has been prominent in farm purchases.
 We will focus on the taxation of farming for the environment and ELMs (Environmental Land Management) subsidies as mentioned in the Spring Budget 2024 and is now the subject of a working group review (we still await the report).
 We look at CGT and IHT guidance in the gap before full HMRC guidance.
-The Spring 2024 Budget has confirmed APR on environment projects from 2025 but the Autumn Budget 2024 reduced the future rates of relief subject to the £1million allowance plus £2million.
+The Spring 2024 Budget has confirmed APR on environment projects from 2025 but the Autumn Budget 2024 reduced the future rates of relief subject to the £2.5million allowance with a combined allowance of £5million for husband and wife.

 HMRC have blatantly attacked anyone taking advantage of the generous CGT/IHT reliefs particularly with regard to ‘investment’ and ‘landlord’ status s.105(3) IHTA 1984 - tax tribunals and tax advisers have been kept very busy by this approach.
 One of the most recent cases is Tanner where 5 units of FHA lost the BPR claim.
-A good deal of farm succession planning is based on the historically strong capital tax reliefs.
-The changes of the Budgets of 30 October 2024 and 26 November 2025 have caused alarm for succession.
+A good deal of farm succession planning is based on the historically strong capital tax reliefs and that can be used to advantage.
+The changes of the Budget of 30 October 2024 and 23 December 2025 announcement have caused some alarm for succession but there is more positivity with the £2.5million.
 We consider the Butler case of the wedding barn and loss of BPR through lack of trading.
 The impact on IHT planning for ill health is considered.
-We also consider farm diversification being held to be an investment generally and look at radical restructuring, as well as the Kingsworthy Meadow Fisheries case of the need for more services.
+We also consider farm diversification being held to be an investment generally and look at radical restructuring, as well as the Kingsworthy Meadow Fisheries case of the need for more services to avoid 0% BPR as there was in the wedding barn case of Butler.

-This virtual classroom seminar looks at the certainties and uncertainties of CGT and IHT relief for farmers and landowners, embracing what action can be taken now and tax planning around the risks of uncertainty and maximising the criteria to achieve the relief with focus on the drop of APR/BPR relief to 50%.
-A large area of planning involves lifetime gifting but a recent GROB (Gift with Reservation of Benefit) - case Chugtai provides a timely reminder to review GROB risks as part of the full succession planning.
+This virtual classroom seminar looks at the certainties and uncertainties of CGT and IHT relief for farmers and landowners, embracing what action can be taken now and tax planning around the risks of uncertainty and maximising the criteria to achieve the relief with focus on the drop of APR/BPR relief to 50% after the £2.5million.
+A large area of planning involves lifetime gifting but a recent GROB (Gift with Reservation of Benefit) - case Chugtai provides a timely reminder to review GROB risks on farm lifetime transfers as part of the full farm succession planning.

 What You Will Learn